-Staff ProfileMark is an Associate Director in DQ’s Dispute Resolution department, and heads DQ’s Insolvency & Restructuring team.
+Staff ProfileMark is a Director in DQ’s Dispute Resolution department, and heads DQ’s Insolvency & Restructuring team.

-Mark is an Associate Director in DQ’s Dispute Resolution department, and heads DQ’s Insolvency & Restructuring team.
+Mark is a Director in DQ’s Dispute Resolution department, and heads DQ’s Insolvency & Restructuring team.
 Since qualifying as a Manx Advocate in 2012 Mark has regularly appeared at all levels of the Isle of Man High Court of Justice.

 Mark practices a wide range of commercial litigation, but has particular experience in acting in commercial disputes (ranging from complex contractual disputes through to issuing proceedings seeking to secure and recover substantial assets such as private jets, yachts and properties held through Isle of Man companies), fraud & asset recovery, corporate insolvency, claims against directors, the appointment of receivers, applications for injunctive relief, trust disputes, enforcing foreign judgments and assisting with the recognition of foreign trustees in bankruptcy and obtaining of ancillary orders from the Isle of Man High Court.